 Some types of injuries are seen more frequently in Dallas construction accidents than others.
 Some of these injuries include:

 - Back injuries

 How Much Will It Cost Me to Hire a Lawyer?

-Construction accident cases are complex, and it might not be immediately clear what type of legal action you should pursue.
-Without an attorney, you could miss important deadlines or pieces of evidence.
-Our firm could provide you with the guidance you need to avoid the pitfalls and seek the compensation you deserve.
+Construction accident cases are complex, and the legal action you should pursue might be unclear.
+But, without an attorney, you could miss important deadlines or pieces of evidence.
+Our firm provides the guidance you need to avoid the pitfalls and seek the compensation you deserve.

 Contact a Dallas Construction Accident Attorney Today

 Construction accidents frequently lead to life-altering injuries.
 These debilitating injuries could make it impossible for you to meet your basic daily needs, much less hold down a construction job in the future.
 The good news is that an injury at a construction site could entitle you to a monetary award.

 Did you suffer an injury on a Texas construction site?
 You deserve to be compensated for your injury.
 Let the team at Domingo Garcia fight for your right to compensation.
 Call a construction accident lawyer in Dallas or complete our contact form for a free consultation today.